 Catalogue Raisonné Review

-The catalogue raisonné review committee of the Josef and Anni Albers Foundation meets four times each year at the Foundation's offices in Bethany, Connecticut.
+The catalogue raisonné review committee of the Josef and Anni Albers Foundation meets several times each year at the Foundation's offices in Bethany, Connecticut.
 Please contact the Foundation for more information about how and when to submit a work for review (email@example.com).

-The review committee will consider all works believed to have been made by Josef or Anni Albers.
-Objects sent for consideration must be submitted by the owner, or by a person duly authorized by the owner.
-Following the committee meetings, the Foundation will notify the owner whether or not the work submitted will be included in the catalogue raisonné, or whether additional study may be needed.
+The committee considers all works believed to have been made by Josef or Anni Albers.
+Objects must be submitted by the owner, or by a person duly authorized by the owner.

-Owners of paintings by Josef Albers, and those who wish to buy or sell such works, are particularly urged to exercise the utmost care to make certain that the objects in question were in fact made by the artist.
+Owners of paintings by Josef Albers, and those who wish to buy or sell such works, are urged to exercise particular care to make certain that the objects in question were in fact made by the artist.
 In recent years, a number of Homage to the Square forgeries have appeared on the market.